adhere-tech/adhere-tech.github.io/README.md

 This file contains the source code of the fix example on "getsongbpm.com".
 Details about this example can be found [in Finding 3](#finding-3-fix-with-attribute-modification---a-case-study).

+#### manual_inspection.xlsx
+This file contains the manual inspection result on 1,000 websites.
+It shows the performance of AdHere and Google for each combination of platform and Google status.

 ## Findings